gfax/junkyard-brawl/README.md

   beforeContact: [],
   // Array of functions.
 Pending conditions to trigger when the player's turn starts.
   beforeTurn: [],
+  // Array of cards attached to the player while special conditions are in effect.
+  // Not only does this let us see what conditions are currently applied to the player
+  // for the purpose of displaying player stats, but in the event of a pre-mature death
+  // the cards can be quickly collected and put in the discard pile.
+  conditionCards: [],
   // Array of card objects.
-Temporary discard of cards to which the other player may need to respond.
+Temporary discard of cards
+  // to which the other player may need to respond.
   discard: [],
   // Array of card objects available to the player for play.
   hand: [Array],